wp-plugins/ressources/readme.txt

 = Does this plugin works on all wordpress instances ? =

-Yes, both single and multisite.
+Yes, both single nad multisite.
 But only the superadmin can view the monitors.

 == Screenshots ==

 1. widgets

 == Changelog ==

+= 0.4.0 =
+* Add server informations: PHP verion, SQL version
+* Optimize performances by introducing different refresh delays

 = 0.3.1 =
 * Better calculation of page loading duration